 Keep your tweezers in a protective case.
 When looking for the right case, consider one with velvet lining to prevent your tweezers from being scratched.
 Don’t overcrowd the case - make sure each tweezer is far enough from its brethren to stay safe!
 Magnetic tweezer cases can help you put them back safely and quickly during lash application.

 Tweezers bent?
 There are a few ways to see if they can be rehabilitated.
 Use pliers to gently nudge the tips back into place.
 If they have a small bend or are getting dull, an emery board can sharpen them.

 If you find your tweezers are still bent or are otherwise difficult to work with (losing their tension, their grip, etc), the best way to refresh is to replace them.
-Keep in mind how a quality pair of tweezers makes such a difference when your lashing.
+Keep in mind how a quality pair of tweezers makes such a difference when you're lashing.
 We recommend always keeping at least one pair of backup tweezers handy.
 You never know when you might drop and damage your tweezers.
 Being proactive will ensure you won’t be stuck turning away a client because of damaged tools!